Often we chase happiness like it’s something off in the distance just slightly out of our grasp.

 I know on some days it probably doesn’t feel that way.
-When we are tired, overworked, anxious, sad or stressed it hardly feels like a choice at all.
+When we are tired, overworked, anxious, sad, or stressed it hardly feels like a choice at all.

 Self-discipline over our emotions plays a major role (I’ve been struggling with this one myself lately, hence the post on happiness).

 When we are swinging towards negativity it can feel comforting and even easier to head over into that neighborhood.

-At this point it’s important to do something positive to break our cycle of negative thinking.
+At this point, it’s important to do something positive to break our cycle of negative thinking.

 Be prepared that it may take more than one course of action but keep taking positive and joyful steps until feelings of happiness return.

-If you enjoyed this post, please share it with your friends.
-I look forward to your feedback in the comments section below.
+If you enjoyed this post, please share it with your friends on social media.